OTNA logo The Old Torrance Neighborhood Association

 For information and dates for scheduled activities at each Torrance library branch, see the Master Calendar of Events.

-Upcoming sales of books, records, tapes, magazines and computer software/hardware.
-See Friends of the Torrance Library.
+For upcoming sales of books, records, tapes, magazines and computer software/hardware, see Friends of the Torrance Library.

 Walking Tours of Downtown Torrance

-Walking tours noting historical sites on the fourth Sunday of every month, May, June, July, September, and October.
-The August tour is held on the third Saturday of the month to avoid conflicting with the Symphony in the Park at Wilson Park.
+Walking tours noting historical sites on the fourth Sunday of every month, May, June, July, August, September, and October.
 Free tours start at the Torrance Historical Society Museum.
 Wear comfy walking shoes.
 No reservations necessary.
 The tour leaves the museum promptly at 1:30pm.
 It covers about eight blocks of flat land and lasts approximately 90 minutes.

 Torrance Historical Society & Museum